alinix-alinix/Playbooks/roles/anycast_role/README.md

   tags: test
 ```

 ## This role allows you to anycast whatever you want.
 Anycast services have to be deployed only in 3 DCs of one certain company, because this playbook is created according to existing OSPF service areas.
-But i strongly believe it's pretty simple to adopt this role to any network layout.
+But i strongly believe it's pretty simple to adapt this role to any network layout.

 - DC1: 98.0.1.1
 - DC2: 98.0.2.1